sasa1977/workex/README.md

+Backpressure and flow control in EVM processes.

 # Workex

-Normally, worker processes in Erlang/Elixir don't have much control over the received messages.
-This is especially true for the gen_server based processes, which process messages one by one, as they are received.
+Normally, worker processes in Erlang/Elixir don't have much control over received messages.
+This is especially true for `gen_server` based processes, where messages are processed one by one.

-The Workex library provides the control over message receiving by splitting the worker in two processes: one which accepts messages, and the other which processes them.
+The WorkEx library provides the control over message receiving by splitting the worker in two processes: one which accepts messages, and the other which processes them.
+This is essentially a middle-man (process) technique.

-The primary use case is the accumulation of the messages which are received while the worker is processing the current request.
-This makes it possible to handle all accumulated messages at once.
+The primary use case is the accumulation of received messages, while the worker is processing the current request.
+This makes it possible to handle all accumulated messages at once, control message accumulation, rearrange pending messages, prioritize, or discard some requests.

-Another feature is the option to control how the messages are accumulated, which allows message rearranging (for example to eliminate duplicates, or to handle the new messages first) and discarding.

 ## Workex server